hvitoi/tech-docs/os/linux/packages/core/btrfs-progs/btrfs.md

 # take a snapshot of a subvolume (the snapshot itself is created as a new subvolume)
 btrfs subvolume snapshot "/" "/my-snapshot"

+# set the default volume (to be mounted without specifying subvol or subvolid)
+btrfs subvolume set-default "/mnt"
 ```